foodZipper

 Feeling better with moderate exercise than high intensity

 SOD2 is your primary mitochondrial antioxidant.
 This variant affects how efficiently the enzyme gets imported into the mitochondria.
 Less SOD2 inside means more oxidative stress accumulates during high-energy activities — your recovery window matters more than most people's.
+Indirect oxalate context: calcium oxalate crystals generate reactive oxygen species in renal tissue.
+Reduced SOD2 capacity can amplify oxalate-related oxidative burden if oxalate handling is also stressed elsewhere in your profile — context only, not a stand-alone oxalate marker.

 Blueberries, blackberries, dark chocolate 70%+, walnuts, turmeric, brazil nuts, sweet potatoes